Knowinnovation/resources/_ideas_lab_guides/Guidelines for Reviewing Participant Applications.md

 ---
 title: Guidelines for Reviewing Participant Applications
 layout: default
+includeIn:
+- director
+- mentor
+- organizer
+- selection
+language:
+- en-gb
+- en-us
 ---
 The following text was written by the Organisational Psychologist, Dr. Bharat Malde.
-It is offered as guidelines for how the reviewers should approach the task of appraising each potential participant.
+It is offered as a guideline for how the reviewers should approach the task of appraising each potential participant.

 SUMMARY: The 2-page Application should be used as the sole basis for review - without recourse to CVs, publication records, web search, candidate reputation or pre-knowledge.
 This simple ‘hand-bind’ will ensure a level playing field for all candidates and would also minimise bias - intended and unintended - contaminating the process.
 Departures from this simple rule should be kept to a minimum and undertaken only when considered as necessary and defensible.